Patrolman

 Historical Note

-• Patrolman Drury is one of eight Indiana line of duty death incidents that occurred in another state.
+• Patrolman Drury is one of nine Indiana line of duty death incidents that occurred in another state.

 Historic Place